luthfianesa/my-repo-from-remote/README.md

  my-repo-from-remote
  ==

-this repository is created from github
+This repository is created from SourceTree
 --
 *Practicing how to use GitHub*
 - Create a repository